 The Hundredorum Rolls of 1273 listed Simon Aswald, Oxfordshire, 1273 and the Writs of Parliament of 1325 included John Oswald, Gloucestershire, 1325.

 Early History of the Oswude family

 This web page shows only a small excerpt of our Oswude research.
-Another 107 words (8 lines of text) covering the years 189 and are included under the topic Early Oswude History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the year 1890 is included under the topic Early Oswude History in all our PDF Extended History products and printed products wherever possible.